graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 A few screws were missing (which I knew about before the storm) and the roof was extremely wobbly as a result.
 A previous tenant of the plot had wired parts of the frame together with thick horticultural wire, but it is not really the same as proper nuts and bolts.
 Thankfully, a pack of 50 greenhouse bolts is £6 from Amazon--so I have also bolted it back together more securely.
+In one place there were some mismatched bolts holding the frame together, but they were steel.
+This has led to some galvanic corrosion of the aluminium which has gone brittle at the apex of the roof above the door.
+There's enough material left to bolt it, but it is not as strong as I'd hope.
+I've replaced all the steel bolts I could find with aluminium bolts.

 ![Greenhouse re-erected.](../images/greenhouse-re-erected.jpg)